-1. Positions (2)
+1. Positions (3)

-This proposal is requesting that SRJC hire two additional counselors with the categorical SSSP funds.
+This proposal is requesting that SRJC hire three additional counselors with the categorical SSSP funds.
 Both positions will be generalists, with one position having an emphasis in working with distance education/online counseling and the other being the lead HSI Connections counselor, having responsibilites at both the Santa Rosa and Petaluma campuses.
 SRJC has been designated as a Hispanic Serving Institution (HSI) and currently there is not a full-time counselor serving in this position.
 We are offering two sections of learning communities in Santa Rosa and one section in Petaluma for the HSI Connections program.
 Additionally, our online/distance ed population continues to grow significantly.
 The Counseling Department is not able to provide real time online chat nor are we able to respond to email inquiries through the "Ask a Counselor" portal in a timely fashion, sometimes with a 3-5 day delay particularly during times of high volume.
+It is anticipated that there will be one full-time retirement from the Petaluma campus.
+The third position being requested would be a replacement of the bilingual counselors.
+As Petaluma continues to grow the ESL program and service the noncredit Petaluma student population, this position is critical to providing counseling services for our bilingual students.